2019 Composition Challenge: Musical Motif

 - Composition must not exceed 10 minutes in duration

-- Work must be for Violin and Guitar Duo
+- Work must be for Violin and Piano Duo

 - Composers may submit more than one piece, but each work requires its own application fee